Running hvisor on QEMU

 beforeYYLTYPE yylloc;

 .
-Recompile, and if you encounter the error: openssl/bio.h: No such file or directory, executesudo apt install libssl-dev
+Recompile, if you encounter an error: openssl/bio.h: No such file or directory, then executesudo apt install libssl-dev

 After compilation, the kernel file is located at: arch/arm64/boot/Image.
-Remember the entire path of the linux folder, for example: home/korwylee/lgw/hypervisor/linux, we will use this path again in step 7.
+Remember the entire linux folder's path, for example: home/korwylee/lgw/hypervisor/linux, we will use this path again in step 7.

 4. Build File System Based on Ubuntu 22.04 Arm64 Base

-Ubuntu 20.04 can also be used, but it will report a low glibc version error when running.
-You can refer to the solution in the comment section of ARM64-qemu-jailhouse.
+Ubuntu 20.04 can also be used, but it will report an error of low glibc version when running, you can refer to the solution in the comment section of ARM64-qemu-jailhouse.

 wget http://cdimage.ubuntu.com/ubuntu-base/releases/22.04/release/ubuntu-base-22.04.5-base-arm64.tar.gz